VendelinFilip/MBLS207-Tutorial-2/03-Navigating_computer_from_shell.md

 For comparison, open Finder (Mac) or the Linux equivalent and navigate to your home folder (Mac: `Go` → `Home` or `Shift+⌘+H` keyboard shortcut), so you can see its content.
 Now do the same by typing the command ls in your terminal window and compare the output with what you see in the familiar `Finder`.
 You should see the same folders and files in both.
 If you have set your computer to a different language than English, you will see the translated names in the GUI, but not in the terminal.

-In the following examples, the bold characters are what you type, and the regular characters are what the system prints, and we may or may not show the prompt that begins each line.
-In place of `lucy` you’ll see your own username, and you will also see a different host name at the beginning of the line.
+In the following examples, in place of `lucy` you’ll see your own username, and you will also see a different host name at the beginning of the line.
 This is your network identity, created when you first set up an account on your computer.

 To see the contents of the `Desktop` folder while sitting in your home directory, type: